 Wild plants aren't just nutritious, they are also nature's medicine cabinet.
 Herbal medicine is a vast and wonderful subject matter area and I have some recommended books in my resources section.
 In particular, The Handmade Apothecary: Healing Herbal Remedies is very accessible and practical.

-4) It's free
+4) It's free to start foraging wild food

 In these times of inflation, we are all seeing our food bills go up.
 But you can supplant some of your veg purchases with foraged greens and fruits at certain times of the year.
 This is quite a leveller - you don't get more dandelion in rich areas.
 Furthermore, while the headlines decry a pack of crisps costing less than an avocado (Ok I made that specific example up, but you get the gist), vitamin c rich wild rosehips are free.